The Data Doesn’t Lie: Increase Your Conversion Rates by 50% With Chatbots

 Any Conversation is a Funnel

 The goal of a chatbot is to help prospects enter your funnel.
+That’s how your conversion rates will increase.
 Your marketing funnel essentially maps out how the customer will interact with your business and their decision process.
 It starts with awareness, which can then peak an interest.
 Further down the funnel comes their desire to buy.
 And if you don’t lose them long the way, it can conclude with them converting/buying.

 Again, you want to pin point what stage of the funnel you are losing people.
 That will allow you to adjust what you’re doing and improve the efficiency of your marketing strategy.
 Ask yourself: Are we losing people towards the top of the funnel?
 Maybe you need to shift your marketing to enhance awareness.
 Are people dropping out right before conversion?
 Analyze what’s going on with your funnel and make improvements to increase conversion rates.